maksimdrachov/zephyr-rtos-tutorial/docs/scheduling/introduction.md

 The kernel can be built with one of several choices for the ready queue implementation.
 The choice is a trade-off between:
 - code size
-- contant factor runtime overhead
+- constant factor runtime overhead
 - performance scaling when many threads are involved

 The queue types: